Samuel-Cavada/Azure-VM-Build-Linux/README.md

 - **[I]** Select standard-ds1-v2 vCPU, 3.5 GiB memory ($41.61/month). - Cheaper option.
 - **[J]** Select authentication type as “Password”.
 - **[K]** Create a username and password.
 Make sure that it is at least 15 characters or longer with special characters, lowercase, and uppercase to ensure it is secure.
-- **[L]** If you want to be able to remote into via RDP, then turn this on.
+- **[L]** If you want to be able to remote into via SSH, then turn this on.
 I will, as I will use this virtual machine to conduct vulnerability management and threat hunting and other cybersecurity projects.
 - _Go to the next tab: Disks_

 ![Image 3](https://raw.githubusercontent.com/Samuel-Cavada/Azure-VM-Build/main/images/3.jpg)